Cyber-Uday/Cyber-Alexa/README.md

 # Cyber-Alexa
-Cyber Alexa is a personal AI-powered virtual assistant.
+Cyber Alexa is a personal AI-powered virtual assistant designed to perform various tasks through voice commands.
+This assistant can access the web, play music, fetch news updates, and even generate AI-powered responses using OpenAI.
+It leverages popular Python libraries like speech_recognition, pyttsx3, gTTS, and pygame for seamless voice interactions.
+Here's a breakdown of its key features and functionalities: